 - ROKiT CMO on Launching its Phone with Major Sports Sponsorships

-CM: What’s coming up for this season?
+CM: What’s happening this season?

 AG: This season we integrated AR into our Fenway Park tour itinerary and employed the technology via several fan engagement initiatives, including a baseball card promotion and a Jackie Bradley Jr. bobblehead promotion where we invited fans to scan a custom code from the side of the bobblehead to unveil a unique, interactive digital experience redeemable through Major League Baseball’s Ballpark app.
 These initiatives have been very well received by fans, so we’ve enhanced the VR experience in each of the last three seasons and we plan to launch a more comprehensive VR/AR program next season.

 CM: Are there any shifting dynamics between sports properties and sponsors?

 AG: Brands are demanding honesty from their partner sports properties.
 The relationship between sport and society mirrors these shifts and this dynamic presents great risk for some sports teams—but a tremendous opportunity for those that tangibly demonstrate their commitment to support the communities in which they operate.
 Sponsorships offer brands a highly effective way to communicate their purpose and social usefulness to consumers.
 The teams that are transparent, authentic and care about their fans offer brands the ideal platform to communicate these messages.
 With consumers now ranking affinity as one of the single most important factors when making purchasing decisions, look for increasing investment in sponsorships.